 As a result of the Company's limited administrative staffing levels, internal controls which rely on segregation of duties in many cases are not possible.
 Due to resource constraints and the present stage of the Company's development, the Company does not have sufficient size or scale to warrant hiring of additional staff to address this potential weakness at this time.
 To help mitigate the impact of this situation, the Company is highly reliant on the performance of compensating procedures, senior management's review and approval and the Board of Directors oversight.
-During the year ended

-October, 2012, the Company made no material changes to its system of internal controls over financial reporting.
+During the three months ended January 31, 2013, the Company made no material changes to its system of internal controls over financial reporting.